Console Light Web Monitoring Panel#

 Console Light - "TCP/UDP Zones" tab

-Summarizes monitoring statistics of shared memory zones of the server context in stream, generated from the /status/stream/server_zones/ API section.
+Summarizes shared memory zone monitoring statistics for the server context in stream, generated from the /status/stream/server_zones/ API section.
 The following data is presented for each zone:

 Zone